 With more and more development taking place in Thailand, the country is seeing a rise in deforestation.
 Land is being cleared to make way for factories or contract farming and this has resulted in massive floods during the rainy season.
 A group that has come to be known as “ecology monks” has set out to change the situation in Thailand by performing tree ordinations.

-Starting at the end of the 1980s, monks in Thailand began to hold ceremonies to ordain trees just as they would perform them for a new monk who took up the faith.
+Starting at the end of the 1980s, monks in Thailand began to hold tree ordinations just as they would perform them for a new monk who took up the faith.
 It is not only taboo but also illegal in Thailand to harm an ordained monk, so once these ceremonies were performed, the forest would effectively be protected from illegal logging activities.

 Ecology monks perform tree ordinations to save the environment

 She says: “Making merit is extremely important for Thai Buddhists.
-They see [tree ordination ceremonies] as an act of making merit, which can help with rebirth and, in some cases, having a better life now.”
+They see [tree ordinations] as an act of making merit, which can help with rebirth and, in some cases, having a better life now.”
 (The Interfaith Observer)

 Looked at in another way, one of the core principles in Buddhism is to alleviate suffering.
 While the ecology monks don’t want the trees to suffer by being cut down, they are also concerned about all the damage that can come to the land and the people who depend on it if unsustainable development practices continue.